-COVID 19 operational changes
+COVID 19 operational changes & Policy

 We will constantly review the situation and for your peace of mind we will continue to offer full refunds or credit notes should we have to cease operating at anytime.

-During October 2020 and until further notice we will;
+During summer, autumn and winter we will;